In this article, we’ll learn how to create Schema markup in JSON-LD format for a local business with multiple locations.

 What if we are in the used car business?
 We sell cars in 30 cities and have a physical presence in each of those locations.
 How should we can add schema in that case.

 Thank you.
 Your case is not unique, just follow the instructions in the article.
-If you have 30 landing pages for each city, you need to add simple LocalBusiness markup (or its subtype such as AutomotiveBusiness) to each of the location pages, and also extended markup (with the department attribute) to the homepage.
+If you have 30 landing pages for each city, you need to add simple LocalBusiness markup (or its subtype such as AutomotiveBusiness) to each of the location pages, and also extended markup (with the subOrganization attribute) to the homepage.
 If not – add extended markup only to the homepage.
 Other details are described in the article.

 Why not a georadius for area served?
 I’m wondering if it makes sense to do that or if it’s better to list all of the cities.